 Advisories are issued by the Wyoming Department of Health (WDH) when cyanobacterial cell densities or cyanotoxin concentrations pose a risk to people engaging in swimming or similar water contact activities in areas where cyanobacterial blooms occur.

 Advisory levels elevate with increased risk to human health.
 WDH issues a Bloom Advisory for waterbodies when cyanobacteria blooms are present and toxins may be present.
 WDH issues a Toxin Advisory for waterbodies when toxins exceed recreational thresholds.
 Cyanobacteria and cyanotoxin thresholds are outlined in Wyoming’s HCB Response Strategy and HCB Action Plan.

 Because the extent of a harmful cyanobacterial bloom (HCB) may change rapidly or move from one area of a reservoir to another, WDH will issue an advisory for an entire reservoir unless otherwise noted.
 An advisory for a lake or reservoir should not be interpreted as a closure since many areas of the waterbody may not be impacted by a HCB.
 It is important to note that advisory thresholds may not be appropriate for domestic animals or livestock.

-Questions regarding general health risks and symptoms related to cyanobacterial blooms can be referred to Dr. Karl Musgrave, State Environmental Health Epidemiologist, at 307-777-5825.
+Questions regarding general health risks and symptoms related to cyanobacterial blooms can be referred to Dr. Courtney Tillman, Surveillance Epidemiologist, at 307-777-5822.